 Although US EPA is asking all states to develop numeric nutrient standards, there are currently few criteria against which to measure the results from this study.
 For nitrate/nitrite there is a drinking water standard of 10 mg/L; for ammonia there is a toxicity concentration for protection of aquatic life which is dependent on temperature and pH; as well as an Ohio River ammonia standard of 1 mg/L for drinking water.
 None of these standards were violated by the samples collected during this study.

-A summary of the sampling results is shown in Table 4.
-Total nitrogen was calculated by adding the TKN (organic nitrogen) and nitrate/nitrite (inorganic nitrogen) concentrations for each sample.
+Total nitrogen was calculated by adding the TKN (organic nitrogen) and nitrate/nitrite (inorganic nitrogen) concentrations for each sample (Table 4).